Franklin County Court Records

 Franklin County Probate Court Records

 Estate administration, will probate, guardianship appointments, conservatorship proceedings, and trust matters for Franklin County are all adjudicated by the Franklin Probate and Family Court.
-There is no separate probate court in Massachusetts; the Probate and Family Court department combines jurisdiction over both family law and estate matters.
+Massachusetts does not have a separate probate court — the Probate and Family Court department combines jurisdiction over both family law and estate matters.

 There is no separate fee for the initial appointment bond or initial letters of appointment.
 Each citation issued carries an additional $15 fee and each summons an additional $5 fee.